-Dan Simonson is a PhD Candidate at Georgetown University in the Department of Linguistics within the computational concentration.
-He's most interested in using linguistics and natual language processing to take objective and interesting slices of the real world to yield insight and understanding.
+Dan Simonson is Principal Computational Linguist at BlackBoiler, working to improve the automation of contract negotiation.
+He completed his PhD in computational linguistics at Georgetown University in the Department of Linguistics.
+He's most interested in using linguistics and natual language processing to take objective and interesting slices of the real world to yield insight and understanding and, if possible, to use natural language processing to solve problems of direct material value.
 In particular, this has led him to pursue problems related to narrative schemas, information extraction and retrieval, semantic modality, critical discourse analysis, and applying these topics to one another.

 He also feels very weird writing about himself in the third person and will cease immediately.